webninjaafrica/simple-shopping-cart-in-php-pdo-and-mysql/README.md

-# simple-shopping-cart-in-php-pdo-and-mysql
+# simple shopping cart in php and mysql
-a simple shopping cart in html,css, js, php and mysql (uses php PDO)
+ a simple shopping acrt in php and mysql. implementing php pdo